RHC-CIT-128-SP23/project-Abigail-Diaz/README.md

    1. Upon running the game, a blue start menu should be present with a 'start' text in the middle.
    2. When clicking the start text, the start menu will dissapear off the screen.
    3. Once the start menu is off the screen, the cat appears.
-   4. The cat's initial position should be near the start (left side) of the screen.
-   5. Once the start menu is off the screen, enemies also appear and are moving towards the left side of the screen.
+   4. Once the start menu is off the screen, enemies also appear from the right and are moving towards the left side of the screen.
-   6. Press [x] to check if the cat shoots blue fireballs.
+   5. Press [x] to check if the cat shoots blue fireballs.
-   7. Check if the enemies dissappear once they are hit by the blue fireballs.
+   6. Check if the enemies dissappear once they are hit by the blue fireballs.
+   7. The cat's initial position should be near the start (left side) of the screen.
-   8. Press [space bar] to check if the cat jumps.
+   8. Press left keyboard key to check if character moves to the left.
    9. Press right keyboard key to check if the character moves to the right.
-   10. Press left keyboard key to check if character moves to the left.
+   10. The cat's idling animation should be active if it isn't moving forwards or backwards.
    11. Check if the character walk animation is active while pressing the right key or left key.
-   12. The cat should stay idling if it isn't moving forwards or backwards.

-  Cat and Platform Testing
+   12. Press [space bar] to check if the cat jumps.
-   8. Jump on top of a platform to confirm the character stays on top of the platform.
+   13. By using the moving keys (left or right) move the cat towards a platform and jump on one.
+Confirm the character stays on top of the platform.
-   9. Walk off the platform with either the left or right keyboard key to see if character falls off the platform.
+   14. Walk off the platform with either the left or right keyboard key to see if character falls off the platform.

-  Cat and Enemy testing
-   10. Check that the enemy hits the cat once they collide.
+   15. Walk off a platform into a pit where there are no tiles where the cat will land.
+A restart screen should appear.
+   16. Click the restart button to restart the game.
+   17. Check that once the restart button is pressed, that the level's layout resets to original position.
+   18. Check that once the restart button is pressed, that the cat's position is also reset to its original position.
+   19. Check that the player's damage animation, which turns him red, is active after it collides with an enemy.
-   11. Check if cat's life bar looses point (becomes more red) by allowing the cat to get hit by a monster.
+   20. Check if cat's life bar looses points (becomes more red) by allowing the cat to get hit by a monster.

-   13. Enemies should keep appearing from the right side of the screen until the player wins or looses.
+   21. Allow the cat to be hit multiple times by an enemy or enemies.
+Once the health bar looses all life points and therefore is all red, the restart screen for loosing should appear.
+   22. Check that the restart screen shows a message saying 'you lose!'.
+   23. Check that the restart screen shows a restart button underneath the 'you lose!' text.
+   24. Click the restart button to restart the game.
+   25. Check that once the restart button is pressed, that the level's layout resets to original position.
+   26. Check that once the restart button is pressed, that the cat's position is also reset to its original position.
+   27. Look for the winning flag by moving forward (right) and by avoiding falling off a pit or being killed off by enemies.
+   28. Allow the cat to collide with the flag.
+   29. Once both the cat and flag collide, a winning screen should appear.
+   30. The winning screen lets the player know they have won.
+The text should say 'You won!'
+   31. The winning screen should have a restart button underneath.
+   32. Click the restart button to restart the game.

  # Directions and Grading Rubric

 To review the project directions or update the grading rubric review the [DIRECTIONS.md](DIRECTIONS.md) file.